sishtiaq/RSE16/writeup.md

 and open source community engagement (though, guys, these are really not non-technical).

-The essense of these activities is that they are outside work, they involve other people.
+The essence of these activities is that they are outside work, they involve other people.
 One of the things I do, for instance, is run a Dads Film Club (though the secret there is that it suits introverted men, and you need not talk that much as the film takes up most of the